ED can always be successfully treated by a specialist

-The advantages of the VED are that if it works for you, it is a one time purchase, usually covered by your insurance.
+If the VED works for you, it is a one time purchase, usually covered by your insurance.
 It does not take very long to apply.
-There are no medications, with potential side effects, taken.
+You don’t have to worry about side effects since there is no medication taken.

 Disadvantages of the VED

-Many men do not like the way it feels.
+Many men do not like the way the VED feels.
 Some find the band uncomfortable.
-For some men it is hard for the scrotal contents not to be sucked into the cylinder, causing discomfort.
+For some men, it is hard for the scrotal contents not to be sucked into the cylinder, causing discomfort.
 (Some VED’s come with a piece to try to prevent this.)
-Also, even if the penis beyond the band is rigid, the part of the penis under the skin and attached to your pubic bone is not, and thus you may get some hinging of the penis.
+Also, even if the penis beyond the band is rigid, the part of the penis under the skin and attached to your pubic bone is not.
+Thus, you may get some hinging (bending) of the penis.

-Most importantly, many men do not really get a truly rigid erection.
+Most importantly, many men do not really get a truly rigid erection from the VED.

-MUSE is alprostadil put into a pellet form.
-The pellet is placed by the manufacturer in a disposable applicator.
-Prior to initiating sex, the man urinates, and then places the applicator about one inch into the tip of the penis (the urethra.)
+MUSE is alprostadil (the same chemical your body already makes on its own to get an erection) put into a pellet form.
+The pellet is placed by the manufacturer into a disposable applicator.
+Prior to initiating sex, the man urinates and then places the applicator about one inch into the tip of the penis (the urethra.)
 The pellet is then pushed out of the applicator and into the urethra.
 The man then compresses the penis so the pellet of alprostadil cannot come out.

 Advantages of MUSE

-Some men like this method, as it acts quickly, and may be effective for them.
-It is paid for by some insurance companies, although it assumes you are willing to put something in your penis.
+Some men like this method because it acts quickly.
+It is paid for by some insurance companies.

 Disadvantages of MUSE

-Many, if not most, men do not get a very good erection from MUSE.
-Most men do not like the idea, or the reality of putting something into the tip of their penis.
+Many men do not get a very good erection from MUSE.
+Most men do not like putting something into the tip of their penis.
 Many men get burning from the medication in the urethra.
-Since the medicine is not delivered directly into the erection chambers, much of it leaks out into the general circulation, and causing drops in some men’s blood pressure.
+Since the medicine is not delivered directly into the erection chambers, much of it leaks out into the general circulation.
+This causes some men’s blood pressure to drop.
 (Fortunately, this is quite rare.)
 In our practice, though we offer it to every patient, few patients have tried it, and even fewer stick with it.

 For many years, Yohimbe, which is found in Rubaceae and related trees, was considered an impotence remedy.
 The efficacy of Yohimbe has been debated for a number of years.
 Many studies have concluded that it is no better than a placebo.
 Others have concluded that it does improve erections, though modestly.
 It is still occasionally used for men with very mild erectile dysfunction, especially when a lack of desire and psychological factors are major issues.

 A multitude of multivitamins or herbal supplements are marketed for erectile dysfunction.
 At the moment, there are no reliable studies that prove the efficacy of any of these medications.
 The supplement combinations are not regulated by the FDA, and there are those that may be not only ineffective, but also harmful.
-Some include hormones, which remain controversial when used by patients with normal hormone levels, and are possibly dangerous.
+Some include hormones, which remain controversial (because they are possibly dangerous) when used by patients with normal hormone levels.

-Herbal supplements must be viewed with a fair amount of caution and skepticism until there is evidence that they are safe and effective, and that the medications actually contain what the bottle says they do.
+Herbal supplements must be viewed with caution and skepticism until there is evidence that they are safe and effective, and that the medications actually contain what the bottle says they do.